cst8257/deck-of-cards/README.md

 ## Submission
 1. Create a commit with the message "Completed the Deck of Cards assignment"
 2. Push to GitHub
-3. Submit the URL to your GitHub Repository in BrightSpace
+3. Submit the URL to your GitHub Repository to the **Deck of Cards** assignment on BrightSpace

+## Plagiarism Honor Code
 By making the submission you also agree to the Algonquin College Student Attestation of Academic Integrity below:

 **I hereby declare that the work I submit throughout the duration of this course/program will be my own work.**